aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 ## The walk, in full

-Putting it all together, here is the complete force calculation for one particle — the piece of code that dominates the entire runtime:
+Putting it all together, here is the complete force calculation for one particle, the piece of code that dominates the entire runtime:

 ```julia
 function tree_accel(t::Octree, pos, i, theta, eps; quadrupole = false,